OJ17/things-I-learned-wiki/docs/Improvement/Other life improvement suggestions/other-life-improvement-ideas.md

 Put a time cost on every hour you spend (i.e. value your time at $50 per hour, and adjust your behaviour accordingly)

+### Small tips and tricks

+I'm sure 99% of you know this stuff, but just in case you don't!

+* Blow on hot food to cool it down, so you can eat faster (also works for stupidly hot coffee).